gaebar/inventory-manager/ProjectRequirements.md

 > "We’ve got too much inventory in the back rooms and our processes are not where we want them to be and that’s causing some undue shrinkage and some out-of-stocks," Foran said.

 The company has already started to implement some changes to fix these issues, such as marking down foods that are nearing their expiration date to reduce the amount of food that goes to waste.
--Wal-Mart US CEO Greg Foran
+— Walmart US CEO Greg Foran
 Source: [Business Insider](https://www.businessinsider.com/wal-marts-ceo-reveals-8-main-problems-2015-4)

 ## Business Case